Universal Security Instruments (NYSEAMERICAN:UUU) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Get Rating) in a report issued on Friday.
-The firm issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Get Rating) in a research note released on Sunday morning.
+The brokerage issued a hold rating on the stock.

-An institutional investor recently raised its position in Universal Security Instruments stock.
-Vanguard Group Inc. boosted its stake in shares of Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Get Rating) by 9.3% during the 1st quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 45,910 shares of the company’s stock after purchasing an additional 3,900 shares during the period.
-Vanguard Group Inc. owned about 1.99% of Universal Security Instruments worth $195,000 at the end of the most recent quarter.
+A hedge fund recently bought a new stake in Universal Security Instruments stock.
+Geneos Wealth Management Inc. bought a new stake in Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Get Rating) during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor bought 32,800 shares of the company’s stock, valued at approximately $139,000.
+Geneos Wealth Management Inc. owned about 1.42% of Universal Security Instruments as of its most recent SEC filing.
 15.35% of the stock is owned by institutional investors.

 About Universal Security Instruments